 - Aurora Mendelsohn of Rainbow Tallit Baby discusses the use of the word "egalitarian" in different aspects of Jewish life on Jewschool.
 She writes, "I could not help channeling Inigo Montoya; “Egalitarian…You keep using that word.

 Last Sunday on Postsecret, someone sent in a postcard (pictured right) about mothers, daughters, and body image.
 I think most can relate to the anonymous author of the Postsecret card.

 Today British singer Amy Winehouse passed away at the age of 27.
 She was found dead in her home in London.
 The cause of death is yet unknown, but considering Amy Winehouse's very public struggle with substance abuse and mental illness, there is an almost universal assumption that her death was somehow substance-related.

 Yesterday, Rep. Debbie Wasserman Schultz (Democratic National Committee Chairwoman and Jewess with Attitude) reproached Rep. Allen West on his opposition to raising the debt ceiling and his support of the "Cut, Cap, and Balance" vote.
-She said:

 Last weekend the eighth and final Harry Potter movie hit theaters.
 In the Harry Potter series, J.K.
 Rowling created a magical alternate universe.

 Tomorrow we celebrate the 104th birthday of Frida Kahlo, a Mexican artist known for her striking self-portraits.
 Kahlo's work was largely influenced by pain after a bus accident left her with permanent disabilities, making her an inspirational figure from a disability point of view.

 In 2006, conceptual identity performance artist Maya Escobar (@mayaescobar) created a Youtube video called "el es frida kahlo," below.